foss2serve/github-workflow-activity/tutorial2/handout.md

   don't have one, create one now.
 - You have Git 2+ installed and configured.
 - You know how to open a terminal and generally work from the command-line.
-- You know enough of vi/m to edit, move around in, save, and quit files.
+- You know enough of vi or vim to edit, move around in, save, and quit files.

 ### Contribution Workflow Overview

 The workflow description below covers the typical operations in the order they are often performed to develop and contribute work to another project.
 Most of the operations are issued from the command-line.
-These lines start with `$`.
+These lines start with`$`.
 Do not type `$`.
 This is the prompt that the command-line displays to you to indicate that it is ready for you to type a command.
 Lines that start with `###` are performed using GitHub through a browser.
 The numbers at the end of each